Georgi552/DBT_TEST_PROJECT/README.md

 5. **Scheduling**
    dbt jobs in dbt Cloud run at 12:00 UTC and 18:00 UTC daily.
 6. **Results**
-   All artifacts—tables, views live in Snowflake so stakeholders can query them directly.
+   All tables and views live in Snowflake so stakeholders can query them directly.

 ---